-Patients with online access to clinicians, medical records have increased use of clinical servicesNovember 20th, 2012 in Health /
+Patients with online access to clinicians, medical records have increased use of clinical servicesNovember 20, 2012 in Medicine & Health / Health

 Patients with online access to their medical records and secure e-mail communication with clinicians had increased use of clinical services, including office visits and telephone encounters, compared to patients who did not have online access, according to a study appearing in the November 21 issue of JAMA.

 "Using health information technology to foster efficient health care delivery is an important component of health care reform," according to background information in the article.
 "Prior studies suggest that providing patients with online access to health records and e-mail communication with physicians may substitute for traditional health care services."
 The presumption is if patients could look up health information online such as their test results, request prescription refills, schedule appointments, or send secure e-mail to clinicians, their use of clinical in-person and telephone calls may decrease.
 "Many previous studies involved small numbers of patients and were conducted early in the implementation of patient online access."